 - The death of Gregory Edgeworth could easily be one of these in the Ace Attorney series.
 Basically, it was his death that kick started Miles' ambition to be a lawyer, which started Phoenix's.
 You could even go further back and say that it was Isaku Hyodo's death that led to Gregory's, and so on.
 Gregory's death was also the distant catalyst for Misty Fey's disappearance (which in turn had several repercussions on the Fey clan, such as Dahlia and Iris's father leaving, Mia's Promotion to Parent, etc, Yanni Yogi's Obfuscating Stupidity, etcetera).

 - In fact, a lot of deaths in this series have kicked off new arcs and plots (Mia Fey, Magnifi Gramarye etc).
+This makes sense in a world where it's Always Murder.

 - Snatcher.
 Jean-Jack Gibson's death leads Gillian and Metal Gear to investigate what he was doing before his gruesome end.
 This leads right into Gillian resuming Gibson's investigation on where the Snatchers are being built in Neo Kobe City.